 Financial and Corporate Sustainability Review

-“As a small Council with relatively few resources, growing demands on services, and ongoing earthquake-related pressures, the review suggests the Council would not be sustainable in the future if change does not occur.”
+“The review found that, as a small Council with relatively few resources, growing demands on services, and ongoing earthquake-related pressures, we would not be sustainable in the future if change did not happen.

 “The development of a new operating model includes investigation of shared services with other council partners, options for contracting out some services and a request of ongoing support from Government during the change process.

 “We’ll now push ahead with work and we’ll be talking with staff, potential future partners, iwi, local interest groups and the community in early 2020 so that decisions can be made later in the year.

 “Kaikōura has been fortunate to have the support Government since the earthquakes.
 KDC continues to work closely with Government partners and is discussion options for future support under a new operating model,” she says.

 - Contact Amanda Healy, FCS Communications Advisor, Ph: 021 2388 938